flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Follow the principles of a commons.
         - Develop tools and instructions to make it more likely that such a connective layer arrises with these characteristics.
         - The agora is not good enough yet to be the connective layer but aims to be a bootstrap.
-    - Note taking, wiki building, web annotating, communities, seem to have unique
+    - Note taking, wiki building, web annotating, communities, seem to have unique opportunity at hand.
+Possible to self-organize in cooperative groups and set up ways to federate within a commons.
+    - Find common patterns and exploit them using the system where we can.

 ## [[2023-09-06]]
 - Attending: [[Jerry Michalski]], [[Chris Aldrich]], [[Aram Zucker-Scharff]], [[David Pickrell]], [[Flancian]], [[Michael Grossman]]